jakesankey/JSTest/README.md

 JSTest - JS Unit Test Framework
 ===============================

 JSTest is a class designed for easily running unit tests on your JavaScript code.
-Instead of using some third-party test framework, I figured I'd just work on creating my own and JSTest is the result.
-The results of the tests will be displayed with execution time, success or failure, and the order number for the given test.
+The results of the tests will be displayed in the console with a summary of successes and failures.
+In the latest version, you now include a feature name as a constructor argument and the output will be categorized by this name.
 No other frameworks needed for JSTest to function.

 You can test it out <a href="http://htmlpreview.github.com/?https://github.com/jakesankey/JSTest/blob/master/example/index.html" target="_blank">here</a>.

-Simply add your config and tests to the bottom of the HTML and run it.

-<b>CONFIGURATION</b>

-	// Show how long each test took in milliseconds JSTest.showExecutionTime = true;

-	// If output should be written to same page JSTest.outputElement = document.getElementById('testResults');

-	// Defaults to true.
-Displays test results in a popup window.
-	JSTest.showOutputInPopup = true;

 <b>TEST TYPES</b>